alissatroiano/Dash/README.md

 User Story 3:

 > *"As a user, I want to be able to post my own reipes, so I can share them with like-minded individuals."*
->> -Danielle Greenstein, Health-food blogger
+>> -Danielle Greenstein, Health-Food Blogger

 User Story 4: